zubinchopra/portaldocs/portal-sdk/generated/top-extensions-samples.md

 Sample source code is included in topics that discuss the various Azure SDK API items.
 In the following tables, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
 Links to Dogfood copies of sample experiences are included in the tables as appropriate.

+Samples are primarily categorized into forms, controls, and other factors.
+Those categories are included after these tables.

 * All Azure API's

   | API Topic            | Document | Sample |